ernvk23/dyslexic-fix/README.md

 ## Motivation

 I built this because I wanted something simple that just makes reading feel better.
 A lot of accessibility tools are great but try to do too much.
 This one only does one thing - and that's enough for me.

 If reading has ever felt harder than it should be, this might help.
 For me, it made things click in a way they hadn't before.

-> [!TIP]
-> *Sometimes it's not you - it's just the font*

 ## Technical Details

 - **Manifest Version:** 3 (Chrome & Firefox)
 - **Font Loading:** Local font files bundled with extension
-- **Storage:** Chrome sync storage for settings persistence
+- **Storage:** Browser local storage for settings persistence
 - **Compatibility:** Chrome 88+, Firefox 109+

 ## License

 Licensed under the [MIT License](./LICENSE).

+The OpenDyslexic fonts are licensed under the [SIL Open Font License (OFL)](./app/fonts/OFL.txt).

 ## Credits

-- [OpenDyslexic](https://opendyslexic.org/) - an open typeface made to help with reading
+- [OpenDyslexic](https://opendyslexic.org/) - an open typeface made to help with reading (SIL OFL)
 - [SVGRepo](https://www.svgrepo.com/) - extension icon (CC0 License)